 The vast majority of skin damage caused by the sun comes from UV rays and protecting skin from UV should remain the priority when caring for skin in the sun.

-HEV Light and UV rays affect skin differently
+HEVISIS light and UV rays effect skin differently

 - UVB rays are responsible for sunburn.
-HEV Light has not been associated with sunburn.
+HEVISIS light has not been associated with sunburn.

-- UVB rays and, to a lesser extent, UVA rays have been linked to DNA damage which can cause skin cancer.
-HEV Light is not associated with skin cancer.
+- UVB rays have been linked to DNA damage which can cause skin cancer.

-- Both UVA rays and HEV Light can cause skin to age prematurely (photoage).
+- Both UVA rays and HEVISIS light can cause skin to age prematurely (photoage)